 Your business name plays a role in nearly every aspect of your business.

 It’s how customers will identify and remember you.
 So, it’s essential to choose a name that represents your brand accurately.
 Otherwise, your business will go unnoticed by your target audience and attract the wrong (non-buying) leads to your eCommerce store.

 But, not only that, your business name will define your online domain.
 So, your business name will become the online address where customers will find you.
-It’s essential that you choose a business name that embodies your brand and that has an available domain.
+You must choose a business name that embodies your brand and has an available domain.

 This can be tricky in today’s saturated market.
 Finding just the right business name is challenging.
-So, if you’re daunted by the task, don’t feel bad.
+So, if the task daunts you, don’t feel bad.
 But, do get help.

 As we’ve previously explained: